-Readers Rally is open to all grade levels and meets every Thursday morning at 8:15 starting the first week in September.
+Readers Rally is open to all grade levels and will meet every Thursday morning at 8:15 starting on September 9.
+2021.
 Readers Rally is for students who love to read.
-Students read from a list of fifteen books to prepare for a quiz bowl competiton with other Gwinnett County schools in February.
+Students read from a list of ten books to prepare for a quiz bowl competiton with other Gwinnett County schools in late February.
 The list of books can be found on the Media Center's Readers Rally page.

 Relay for Life

 Relay for Life is open to all grade levels and meets the first Monday of each month at 8:15 am.
 The Relay for Life club works throughout the year to raise money for the American Cancer Society.
 Students help with various fundraisers such as Candy Grams, concessions at some school events, and hosting the CMS Mini Relay in the spring.
 We participate in the Gwinnett County Relay for Life event held at the Gwinnett County Fairgrounds each May.
 Students are required to raise $100 during the year, and many of the fundraisers we do help students work towards this goal.